Duke of Edinburgh Award

 Parent Information Evenings

 Information evenings for the Bronze and Silver Awards are held in the autumn term of each year.
 Students considering participation on either award will find these useful in preparing their application.
-However, if you are unable to attend the evening up-to-date powerpoint presentations can be found here:

 Participation in the Duke of Edinburgh’s Award is a fantastic opportunity which goes way beyond ‘looking good on my CV’.
 It is about challenging yourself to try new activities/skills – or to further develop familiar ones in; it gets you doing something good in your local community, to help others; it gives you the opportunity to spend time exploring the great outdoors and to know the satisfaction of eating a meal cooked over a tiny stove at the end of a long day walking (nothing beats that!).
 It will look good on your CV but more importantly it will give you wonderful memories and shape who you are as a person.